 2. A pop-up will open asking for your Microsoft credentials

-• Use the user account that has admin access for the domain for which the Exchange sync is activated to
+• Use the account that has admin rights for the domain to which the Exchange synchronization is activated

 3. Review the permissions request